aplanas/fde-tools/README.md

     # fdectl regenerate-key

-This command generates a new random secret key, seals the key with TPM, and updates the bootloader configuration.
+This command generates a new random secret key, seals the key with TPM, and updates the security manager configuration.

-To disable the TPM unsealing temporarily, ``tpm-disable`` will remove the path to the sealed key from the boot loader configuration.
+To disable the TPM unsealing temporarily, ``tpm-disable`` will remove the path to the sealed key from the security manager configuration.

     # fdectl tpm-disable

-To restore the TPM unsealing functionality, ``tpm-enable`` will update the sealed key if necessary and then configure the boot loader to unlock the LUKS partition with the sealed key.
+To restore the TPM unsealing functionality, ``tpm-enable`` will update the sealed key if necessary and then configure the security manager to unlock the LUKS partition with the sealed key.

     # fdectl tpm-enable